craws/OpenAtlas/install/upgrade/upgrade.md

     cd openatlas/static
     npm install

+#### IIIF related clean up
+In case you followed the installation instruction for Debian:
+Although it works as is you could follow the instructions below to avoid unneeded error and warn messages in your logs.

+Disable systemd to try starting IIPImage server (we start it over Apache)

+    sudo systemctl disable iipsrv.service

 ### 7.17.x to 8.0.0
 This is a major upgrade which utilizes newer versions of underlying software.
 Please consult the install.md about installation.
 In case you are using a